sutta » kn » ud » vagga6 » Udāna 6.4

 “sassato loko, idameva saccaṁ moghamaññan”ti.

 “The cosmos is eternal.
-This is the only truth, other ideas are silly.”
+This is the only truth, anything else is futile.”

 Santi paneke samaṇabrāhmaṇā evaṁvādino evaṁdiṭṭhino: